bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dynkin.md

 9. Was responsible for founding the theory of semimartingales.
 10. Was the first to bring the theories of algebra, probability & statistics together.

-Born 11 May1924, Leningrad, USSR (now St Petersburg, Russia).
+Born 11 May 1924, Leningrad, USSR (now St Petersburg, Russia).
 Died 14 November 2014, Ithaca, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Dynkin/)